About Dallam County

 • Applicants must provide valid government-issued photo identification and proof of relationship or legal interest when requesting restricted vital records.

-The Texas Vital Statistics Unit, located at 1100 West 49th Street, Austin, Texas 78756, maintains statewide records and can be reached for Birth certificates cost $23.00 for a certified copy from the state, with additional copies ordered at the same time costing $23.00 each.
+The Texas Vital Statistics Unit, located at 1100 West 49th Street, Austin, Texas 78756, maintains statewide records and can be contacted through the office’s website.
+Birth certificates cost $23.00 for a certified copy from the state, with additional copies ordered at the same time costing $23.00 each.
 Death certificates follow the same procedure and pricing structure.
 There is a 72-hour waiting period after issuance before the license is valid, though this can be waived with completion of a premarital education course.

 Divorce records are maintained by the District Clerk's office in the courthouse.
 Texas Health and Safety Code Chapter 191 governs access to vital records, restricting access to family members, legal representatives, and persons with a direct and tangible interest.